SvenVw/fdm/fdm-docs/docs/core-concepts/05-harvests.md

+---
+title: Harvests
+---

-# Harvest
+# Harvests

-Harvesting is a critical event in the cultivation cycle, representing the culmination of a season's efforts.
-In the Farm Data Model (FDM), the harvest is not just a single data point but a comprehensive model that captures the nuances of different crops and their specific measurements.
+Harvesting is a critical event in the cultivation cycle.
+In the Farm Data Model (FDM), the harvest is not just a single data point but a detailed data structure that captures the nuances of different crops and their specific measurements.
 This detailed approach allows for accurate agronomic calculations, such as nutrient balances and yield comparisons.

 ## The Harvest Data Model

 In FDM, a harvest is intrinsically linked to a **cultivation**.
 A single cultivation can have multiple harvest events, especially for crops like grass that are cut multiple times a season.
 The core data structure for a harvest involves several related entities:

 -   `cultivation_harvesting`: This table links a harvest event to a specific cultivation (`b_lu`) and records the `b_lu_harvest_date`.
 -   `harvestables`: Each harvest event can produce one or more "harvestables", and "harvestable" can be linked to multiple harvest events.
 For example, a potato harvestable might be linked to multiple fields, but collected in the same batch.
-Note that while the database schema supports it, due to the complexity fdm-core functions currently only support 1:1 relations between harvests and haverstables.
+Note that while the database schema supports it, due to the complexity fdm-core functions currently only support 1:1 relations between harvests and harvestables.
 -   `harvestable_analyses`: For each harvestable, one or more analyses can be recorded.
 This is where the specific measurements for the harvest are stored.

 This structure provides a flexible and detailed representation of harvest events, accommodating a wide range of crops and harvesting practices.